telnet2/mysql-vfs/docs/planning.md

     - Generates a UUIDv4 `request_id` for all mutation commands.
     - Maintains session state (current directory, auth token).

+### Database Philosophy

+The architecture treats the database primarily as a durable, consistent data store, avoiding complex database-level logic.
+This philosophy keeps business logic centralized within the application services, making the system more scalable, portable, and easier to test.

+-   **No Foreign Keys**: All entity relationships (e.g., parent-child directories, files in directories) are enforced by the application layer within transactions.
+This provides granular control over consistency checks and simplifies potential future database sharding.
+-   **No Triggers or Stored Procedures**: All business logic, including data validation, referential integrity, and event generation (via the transactional outbox pattern), is implemented exclusively within the microservices.
+This ensures that logic is version-controlled with the application code and remains database-agnostic.

 ---

 ## Data Model

+The following schema is defined for MySQL.
+GORM will manage compatibility with SQLite, though some database-specific optimizations (like native JSON columns) may be emulated or handled differently.

 ### Core VFS Tables